Emmotes/ic_modron_library/docs/wren.md

 {:/nomarkdown}
 </span>

-The Magic core is so far ahead of the Magic (Non-Magic Variant) core that it's really the only choice for Wren.
-Though it is worth noting that it doesn't have any health nodes.
+If you use Wren's Warforged Sorcerer specialisation then the Magic core is a clear winner by a wide margin.
+If - however - you use her Dwarf Monk specialisations - which is her intended DPS specialisation - then the Magic (Non-Magic Variant) is better.
+The others aren't too far behind though.

 {::nomarkdown}
 <span id="dexTable" hidden>